terryaney/KatApp/scripts/readme.md

 ### IKatAppOptions.relativePathTemplates

 Property Type: `IStringIndexer<string>`; Optional
-If the Host Environment hosts all its own Kaml Views and Kaml Template files, instead of the Kaml View CMS, all the relative paths to existing Kaml Template files can be provided, instructing KatApp Framework to request it via relative path.
+If the Host Environment hosts all its own Kaml Views and Kaml Template files, instead of the KAT CMS, all the relative paths to existing Kaml Template files can be provided, instructing KatApp Framework to request it via relative path.

 ```javascript
 // The 'Rel:' prefix is required and informs KatApp Framework that is is a relative path.